LiquidFun/adventofcode/AoCTiles/README.md

 It should contain a single line, the "session" cookie when logged in to https://adventofcode.com.
 Just paste it in there.

+Now add `<!-- AOC TILES BEGIN -->` and  `<!-- AOC TILES END -->` in your README, everything between these 2 tags will always be replaced by the script, so do not add additional information there.
+Note that these are HTML comments, so they will not be visible in the rendered README.

 Your year/day script structure likely looks different.
 You can change the patterns for years and days in the [create_aoc_tiles.py](create_aoc_tiles.py) file.